pipeforce/pipeforce.github.io/docs/tutorials/110_create-pdf-stamp.md

 ## 2 - Create the stamp pipeline

-In the next step you will create a pipeline which loads the PDF, puts a stamp on it and saves the stamped PDF back to drive:
+In the next step, you will create a pipeline which loads the PDF, puts a stamp on it, and saves the stamped PDF back to drive:

 1. Login to the portal https://**NAMESPACE**.pipeforce.net